 DTW Develops and delivers innovative financing solutions spanning commercial real estate, residential mortgages, consumer finance and bank receivables.

 The depth and frequency of our interaction with lenders and investors means we are well placed to identify, advise on and execute “buy” and “sell” mandates for our institutional, fixed income clients to facilitate portfolio optimisation strategies.

 DTW has a high level of financial guarantee expertise and experience.
 In 2019 we executed a Co-operation Agreement with NYSE-listed monoline insurer, Assured Guaranty(Assured), whereby DTW Capital is the exclusive Australasian origination agent for the provision of Assured’s financial guaranty products.
 The successful completion of a credit enhanced financing for the Port of Brisbane with Assured Guaranty bears testimony to this.

 Working with leading sponsors and global capital providers to deliver tailored long-term debt financing solutions for bids, acquisitions and refinancing processes, with a particular focus on PPP’s and economic infrastructure such as ports, airports and roads.

 Public Private Partnerships Expertise

 DTW is the pre-eminent arranger of long-term, fixed-rate, natural A$ institutional debt for Australian greenfield infrastructure projects.

-Apart for OSARS West (~A$600m successfully closed), in recent times we have arranged over A$2.4b in commitments (fully credit approved) including:
+Apart from OSARS West (~A$600m successfully closed) and North East Link, in recent times we have arranged over A$4.2b in commitments (fully credit approved) including: